m-onz/hejhog/README.md

 # hejhog

-A simple browser fowarding proxy cli tool.
-Configure the verbosity and output of the proxy using command line flags.
-Connect your browser to the proxy, generate and add a certificate to add to the browser.
-This allows the script to intercept https traffic.
+I wanted a simple browser fowarding proxy cli tool that behaved like tshark where you can configure the verbosity and output of the proxy using command line flags.
 I wanted a command line tool to display certain information that was easy to install on different operating systems.
 This tool has been tested on linux and windows.

 ## usage